Current Version: 2.0 - June 20, 2004

-In the early days of deploying this software, I am making changes often based on early adopters comments and experiences.
-Check here often to see if I have posted a new version - identified by the date.
+I continue to make changes often based on early adopters comments and experiences.
+Check here often to see if I have posted a new version.

 About